 The threat of outlawing the Communist Party is of concern to the whole American working class and people generally.
-It is of special concern to the Negro people, irrespective of their political party, for they know of the long and pioneering battles of the Communists at the side of Negro people for their freedom and equal rights.
+It is of special concern to the Negro people, irrespective of their political party, for they know of the long and ploneering battles of the Communists at the side of Negro people for their freedom and equal rights.

-We, Communists who are marked for jailing, are confident that the Negro people will play an ever increasing role in a growing coalition for peace and freedom, and that this struggle will be won.
-All the terrors and lies of the Wall Street imperialists and their hired underlings cannot stop the march of humanity for and saying: "Hello there, here's me!"
+We, Communists who are marked for jailing, are con-fident that the Negro people will play an ever increasing role in a growing coalition for peace and freedom, and that this struggle will be won.
+All the terrors and lies of the Wall Street imperialists and their hired underlings cannot stop the march of humanity for outlaw the Communist Party. peace, dignity and a better life.